-What do we think are the 3 Best Credit Cards for Dads?
+What Do I Think Are the 3 Best Credit Cards for Dads?

 What Makes a Good Credit Card for Dads?